 On the day, the Assistant Dean, Research, Dr. Tina Morin welcomed everyone to the University of Limerick and was delighted that the collaboration between Mary Immaculate College and the Technological University of the Shannon continues.
 She noted the extent and diversity of topics being presented on the day.
 Dr. Niamh Lenahan welcomed the AHSS community and thanked them for their interest in participating in the Conference.
 Dr. Lenahan hoped that those presenting and attending would help them to explore their areas of research further, hear about possible new sources, discover new virtual connections with other postgraduates, connections that could possibly be followed up after the conference.
 All of these items should help the students research as well as help to build a Limerick based research community.
 Prof. Mairead Moriarty gave a heartfelt welcome to those attending and recalled that she had participated at the Conference previously during her study at UL when it was her first time presenting on her research.
 Professor Moriarty officially opened the Conference.

-Postgraduate researchers and faculty were able to listen to papers and view the posters online.
+Postgraduate researchers and faculty who were in attendance commented on the brilliant research being carried out in Limerick.
 The postgraduate community chaired the sessions where they introduced the speakers and managed the Q&A sessions that followed.
-After each session, questions were posed and students entered into lively discussions on the topics presented.
-The Conference became a networking forum where students made connections through similar research areas.
+After each session, questions were posed and lively discussions on the topics ensued.

-The online forum was appreciated by the academic community and the activity on Twitter reflected the lively themes and discussions that took place over the two days.
+The Conference was appreciated by the academic community and the activity on Twitter reflected the lively themes and discussions that took place over the two days.

 The event was organised by Dr. Niamh Lenahan.
-Thank you to Dr. Niamh Nic Ghabhann for her huge support and to Jess Beeley and Riona Gillespie who helped with the Conference.
+Thank you to Dr. Tina Morin for her huge support and to Claire Moroney who helped with the Conference.